CAIP-27: Wallet Invoke Method JSON-RPC Method

 Response

-Similarly, error messages depend on the design of a given namespace, and MAY be defined by a namespace profile of this CAIP.
+The latter category of error depend on the design of the passed method defined within the given RPC namespace, and MAY be defined by a namespace profile of this CAIP if not in the underlying documentation for that RPC community.

 Copyright and related rights waived via CC0.